wesplitbot/wesplitbot.github.io/_pages/List-expenses.md

 1. Write the command `/list_expenses` to list the expenses.

-2. The first view contains only the last expense done.
+2. The first view contains only the latest expense.

-3. With the inline button "Show more" you can view all the expenses.
+3. By selecting the inline button `Show more` you have access to all the expenses.

-In this view you can press the button "Show less" to shrink the message to the original one.
+4. By selecting `Show less` the message is shrunk to the original one.

-Visit [Wiki](..) for more info on using the bot.
+For more information visit the [Wiki](..).